Jens-sys/COVID-19-seminar-appendix/README.md

 Aggregated simulation: Dataset containing the national aggregate of the simulation.
 This dataset contains data for figure 2.

 Do-file: This is the do-file used in the project.
+Please note, that this do-file is created with inspiration from the online repository provided in [Hsiang (2020)].